 3. Glad to hear about your global interests.
 What sort of reputation have you built for yourself and Lagoon Capital outside of Finland so far?To be clear, as an angel investor, I see a lot of value investing in businesses at the local level – being local makes it easier to be there for a company, as needed.
 But, I’ve found a different value in participating in international funds and investment rounds, as well.
 I’ve been active in Seedcamp and 500 Startups for international early stage startups, and invested through True Global Ventures and Spintop for companies in their earlier stages.
 When investing internationally, I find it more efficient to do so through a network or fund, where trust for the investment is pre-established.

-4. What type of companies are you looking to invest in presently?I’m interested in Technology companies, which includes areas such as SaaS, FinTech, AdTech, e-Commerce, AI, IoT, VR/AR, content, and games.
+4. What type of companies are you looking to invest in presently?I’m interested in Technology companies, which includes areas such as SaaS, FinTech, AdTech, e-Commerce, AI, IoT, VR/AR, content, market places and games.
 The potential field of interest is broad, but, in general, I’m attracted to startups that find software to be some powerful component of their business.

 - Do not put all your eggs in one basket – create a diverse portfolio